Common carpet

+Description

 The wingspan is 27–30 mm.
 The forewings vary from grey to black, marked with white fascia, giving a striped appearance.
 The forewings are patterned grey at the base of the wings, after a narrow light fascia comes a wide, brown patterned band, which is followed by an almost pure, light band.
-Beyond it, on the outer edge of the wings, the wings are again dark brown and grey patterned.The outer dark fascia is intersected throughout its length by a grey line.The hindwings are paler grey with white fascia.
+Beyond it, on the outer edge of the wings, the wings are again dark brown and grey patterned.
+The outer dark fascia is intersected throughout its length by a grey line.The hindwings are paler grey with white fascia.
 Northern races tend to be paler overall.

-The central fascia varies in width; it is often contracted below the middle, sometimes completely severed at this point, and in ab. degenerata, Haworth, both portions are much reduced in width.There are brownish-grey examples from the Isle of Lewis;these are var. obscurata, South.
+The central fascia varies in width; it is often contracted below the middle, sometimes completely severed at this point, and in ab. degenerata, Haworth, both portions are much reduced in width.
+There are brownish-grey examples from the Isle of Lewis; these are var. obscurata, South.
 There are intermediate modifications leading up to a form in which the whole of the central third of the fore wings is whitish, with the usual cross lines dingy grey, and some tiny clouds of the same colour around the black discal spot.